 Laura Rediehs has a B.A. in Philosophy and Religion from Earlham College and an M.A. and Ph.D. in Philosophy from the University of Minnesota.
 She is interested in the history of philosophy of science, scientific realism (e.g., how is theoretical knowledge in science possible?), and comparing scientific and religious knowledge.
 Her research interests also include the problem of incommensurability of paradigms, both as a problem studied within the philosophy of science, and as a problem addressed by theories of non-violent conflict resolution.
-She teaches a wide range of philosophy courses, including Philosophy of Science, Modern Philosophy, Ethical Theory, Reasoning, and Symbolic Logic, and also courses in Peace Studies.
+She teaches a wide range of philosophy courses, including Philosophy of Science and Religion, Modern Philosophy, Ethical Theory, Symbolic Logic, and courses in Peace Studies.

 Presentations, Exhibitions, Performances and Published Work:

 - “Thoughts Toward Healing a Divided World,” Common Threads, hosted by Soka Gakkai International: Buddhism in Action for Peace, April 2016.
 A version will also be published in their magazine, SGI Quarterly, July 2016.